Lyminster: Church

 The church has a ring of six bells.
 Lester and Pack of the Whitechapel Bell Foundry cast the treble, second and fourth bells in 1759.
 John Warner and Sons of Cripplegate, London cast the third and fifth bells in 1887, the year of the Golden Jubilee of Queen Victoria.
 Mears and Stainbank of the Whitechapel Bell Foundry cast the tenor bell in 1950.

-Pub

-Lyminster has a large pub, The Six Bells.

-Crossbush has a large Beefeater (restaurant) on the corner of Crossbush Lane.

 History

 According to the Hagiography of the Secgan Manuscript the village is the burial place of Saint Cuthflæd of Lyminster.

 Folklore

-Just to the north of the village is a knuckerhole which, according to legend, was home to a dragon, the Knucker.
-The church contains a tombstone called the Slayer's Slab, supposed to be from the tomb of the dragonslayer.
+Just to the north of the village is a knuckerhole which, according to folklore, was home to a dragon, the Knucker.The church contains a tombstone called the Slayer's Slab, supposed to be from the tomb of the dragonslayer.